gottscj/Hangfire.Mongo/README.md

 ### Migration Backup
 By default a backup is made before attempting to migrate.
-Backup consists of "cloning" each collection to the same database.
+You can backup Hangfire collections by "cloning" each collection to the same database.
+Or you can chose to copy the entire database.
+Alternatively you can just skip the backup.
-You can disable or customize the backup using MongoMigrationOptions.
+The backup can be customized using MongoMigrationOptions.
-NOTE: This software is made by humans in our sparetime - we do our best but are not responsible for data loss.
+NOTE: This software is made by humans in our sparetime - we do our best but will not be held responsible for any data loss.

 Contributors
 ------------